bbauska/LFS170x/readme.md

    alt="Consensys"</>
 </p>

-ConsenSys, spearheaded by Joe Lubin, an early Ethereum programmer, is a software engineering company that helps developers build next-generation networks and enable enterprises to launch more powerful financial infrastructure.
+ConsenSys, spearheaded by [Joe Lubin](https://consensys.net/about/joseph-lubin-founder-of-consensys/), an early Ethereum programmer, is a software engineering company that helps developers build next-generation networks and enable enterprises to launch more powerful financial infrastructure.

-Consensys Mesh is a playground for entrepreneurs and programmers to build decentralized platforms and projects, Metamask is just one project to come out of the efforts at Consensys.
+[Consensys Mesh](https://mesh.xyz/) is a playground for entrepreneurs and programmers to build decentralized platforms and projects, Metamask is just one project to come out of the efforts at Consensys.

-One example of how the Metamask wallet is used is with the CryptoKittes project.
+One example of how the Metamask wallet is used is with the [CryptoKitties](https://www.cryptokitties.co/catalogue) project.

 CryptoKitties are one of the first examples of a digital collectible where you own the rights (private keys) to code that represents a unique kitten.